scenarios-com/json-api-ext-revisions/README.md

 - ...may accept partial Revision information
 - ...must include a Revision ID in a Revisioned Resource's `Resource Identifier Object`
-- ...must treat the absence of a Revision ID as a reference to the canonical Revision
+- ...must treat the absence of a Revision ID in a client request as a reference to the canonical Revision
 - ...must not persist a reference to a Revisioned Resource without a Revision ID
 - ...may derive canonical state dynamically through multiple Revisions
 - ...may store the complete state of each Revision